spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 * **level 1**: stack traces are missing

-  `suspend` is in this category.
+  `suspend`, `co` and `gens` are in this category.
 When an error happens in one of the async functions, this is how the result looks like:

   ```
   Error: Error happened